 Just like the federal estate tax, state estate taxes get skimmed off the top of your estate before the money passes on to your heirs.
 Also, just like the federal estate tax, they have an exemption — a certain amount of money that doesn’t count toward the taxable estate.

 However, unlike the federal estate tax, most state estate taxes aren’t a simple flat rate.
 Instead, the states use a progressive tax, taking a larger cut of estates that are worth more.
-In most states, the estate tax ranges from 0.8% to 16%.
-The highest estate tax is in the State of Washington, where it ranges from 10% to 20%.
+In many states, the estate tax ranges from 0.8% to 16%.
+The states with the highest estate tax rates are Hawaii and Washington, where the tax ranges from 10% to 20%.

 The 12 states that currently have estate taxes are: